The CfC-Stanbic Bank Magnate: Episode 6

 The board based simulation was for the contestants to run a business which had employees, assets, expenses and money.
 The task required the contestants to produce and sell three products: Brown product worth KSh.3,000/= per piece, Yellow product worth KSh.2,000/= per piece and a Blue product worth KSh.1,000/= per piece.
-The tems were to prepare quotations based on their production and make bids for the customers who need a combination of all three products.
+The teams were to prepare quotations based on their production and make bids for the customers who need a combination of all three products.
 The task required the contestants to bid for the most valuable combination of products while keeping the cost of production as low as possible.
 They were to be evaluated based on price, service, quality and credit terms.
 On the first day, Touch limited won since it was the lowest bidder.
 When reviewing the task and setting up the price controls, one member of Touch Limited, William, isolated himself from the rest of the team.
 On the second day, the teams decided to merge, share customers since they didn't have enough resources. they also developed a common pricing system.
 Finally, the teams results were tallied and were as follows:

 Touch limited won for having the highest net profit.